malilbot/malil-old/README.md

 ### **utility**

--   quote : quotes a message by creating a webhook and making it say what the message said
+-   quote : Quotes a message by creating a webhook and making it say what the message said
--   Poll : hold a poll
+-   Poll : Hold a poll
--   Prefix : change the prefix
+-   Prefix : Change the prefix
 -   Invite : Invite the bot to your server
--   Disable : disables Commands/Categorys
+-   Disable : Disables Commands/Categorys
--   Encode : encode some text
+-   Encode : Encode some text
--   Decode : decode some text
+-   Decode : Decode some text

 > ### Github command preview:
 > ![Github command preview](https://imgur.com/tALvIXY.png)